danielkrupinski/OneByteLdr/README.md

 ```

 ## Thread creation detection
-Many dll injectors (both LoadLibrary and Manual Mapping) creates thread in target process to load dll or perform initialization.
+Many dll injectors (both LoadLibrary and Manual Mapping) create thread in target process to load dll or perform initialization.
 This is what CS:GO devs seem to target in addition to LoadLibrary detection.

-`DllMain` of `client.dll` contains code that calls **NtQueryInformationThread** function from `ntdll.dll`.
+`DllMain` function of `client.dll` contains code that calls **NtQueryInformationThread** function from `ntdll.dll`.

-TODO: bypass this
+TODO: research & bypass this